Plexlogic/dspy-intro/README.md

    `sk-proj-ExampleKeyExampleKeyExampleKeyExampleKeyExampleK`

-Now you have your secret key, you can begin the installation:
+Now you have your secret key, you can begin the installation.
+Make sure you follow these instructions _exactly_ - computers are extremely unforgiving about typos and other mistakes.

 1. Install Git by downloading and running the installer at https://sourceforge.net/projects/git-osx-installer/.
 1. Open Terminal by pressing ⌘ + SPACE, searching for **Terminal**, and clicking it.